 To get started in a ghost kitchen or virtual kitchen, you'll begin by renting out space at a facility where you can prep delivery orders.
 Once you're setup with the commercial kitchen equipment you need to operate, you'll launch your restaurant brand online across multiple delivery apps.
 Then you'll watch incoming orders and prepare food in your delivery-only kitchen space.

-It’s more important now than ever to build a delivery model that works.
-At CloudKitchens, we provide the infrastructure and technology you need to run a successful delivery kitchen business.
+With the recent rise in popularity of major food delivery providers (Uber Eats, Doordash, Postmates, etc.), it’s more important now than ever to build a delivery model that works.
+At CloudKitchens, we provide the infrastructure and technology you need to run a successful delivery kitchen business/virtual brand.

 Each existing kitchen is fully equipped with basic amenities and customizable options to best meet you and your customers’ needs.
 You have more flexibility than ever before, where you can get creative in the kitchen again, and try new menu ideas and concepts.
 Here’s a quick video showing how CloudKitchens work.